coherentsolutionsinc/anywhere-configuration/README.md

 ## About the project

-**CoherentSolutions.Extensions.Configuration.AnyWhere** is the extension to [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration) that allows application to setup it's own configurable configuration engine.
-The engine is configured using environment variables what allows it to move the responsibility of configuration source management from the application code to the environment configuration.
+**CoherentSolutions.Extensions.Configuration.AnyWhere** is the extension to [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration) that allows application to setup it's own configuration engine that is configured using environment variables.
+This moves the responsibility of configuration management from the application code to the environment configuration.

 ### How it works?

-The **CoherentSolutions.Extensions.Configuration.AnyWhere** consists from two parts: the configuration engine and configuration adapters.
+The **CoherentSolutions.Extensions.Configuration.AnyWhere** consists from two parts - configuration engine and configuration adapters.

 The engine is initialized using `AddAnyWhereConfiguration` extention method:

 ``` csharp
 WebHost.CreateDefaultBuilder(args)